nf-core/abotyper/README.md

 # ABO blood typing using Oxford Nanopore MinION sequencing
+nf-core/abotyper is a bioinformatics pipeline that analyses data obtained from Third Generation Sequencing of the ABO gene to deduce the ABO blood type of the sample.
+It takes a samplesheet and FASTQ files as input, performs quality control (QC), mapping to the reference sequences, variant characterisation, and finally deduce the Blood Group Statistics based on known ABO-related Single nucleotide variants.

 ![nf-core/abotyper metro map](docs/images/nf-core-abotyper-metro-map.jpg)

 ABO sequences were acquired from the NCBI dbRBC database: